 - Music History and World Music: Submit a research paper on a topic of music history or world music.
 Your submission should display your ability to write thoughtfully and with clarity about issues in music.

-- While you are pursuing your Bachelor's of Art at CSUEB.
-You will have to be admitted into the B.A. in Music degree in order to start this certificate.
+- While pursuing a Bachelor of Art in Music degree at CSUEB.
+Students must be admitted into the B.A. in Music degree in order to start this certificate.

-- As a post-baccalaureate applicant, if you already have a Bachelor's degree and would like to complete the Music Education Certificate.
-Post-baccalaureate applicants apply to CSUEB as graduate students.
+- As a post-baccalaureate applicant.
+Post-baccalaureate applicants apply to the CSUEB Certificate in Music Education program as graduate students.
 You can find more information on graduate requirements on the Graduate Admissions page.

 - Curriculum Vitae

 - A statement of purpose (2-3 double-spaced pages) describing your formal background and training in music, and your reasons for becoming a K-12 music teacher